denkhaus/go-bitshares/README.md

 go get -u github.com/denkhaus/bitshares
 ```

 This API uses [ffjson](https://github.com/pquerna/ffjson).
-In order to use this code you must generate the required static `MarshalJSON` and `UnmarshalJSON` functions for all API-structures with
+If you change this code you have to regenerate the required static `MarshalJSON` and `UnmarshalJSON` functions for all API-structures with

 ```
 make generate